Extensions of characters in type D and the inductive McKay condition, II: An equivariant Jordan decomposition of characters

 \item Assume $A$ is abelian.
 Let $\wt \cE\subseteq \Irr(\wt X)$ be $\Lin(A)$-stable and $\cE:=\bigcup_{\wt \phi\in \wt \cE} \Irr(\restr \wt \phi|X)$.
 Assume maximal extendibility holds \wrt $X\unlhd \wt X$ for $\cE$.
 Then the map defined by $ \wt \phi\mapsto \restr \wt \phi|X $ induces a bijection between $ \Lin(A)$-orbits in $\wt \cE$ and $ \Pi_{\wt X}(\cE) $.
 Moreover, if $\wt\phi\in\wt\cE$ and $\phi\in\Irr(\restr \wt \phi|X)$, then $\Lin(A)_{\wt\phi}=(A_\phi)^\perp$ where orthogonality is for the perfect pairing $\Lin(A)\times A\to\CC^\times$ defined by $(\alpha ,a)\mapsto\alpha(a)$. \end{thmlist} \end{lem}

-Note that in (a) above the disjoint union is between subsets of $\Irr(X)$ that have non-trivial intersection since the trivial character belongs to all. \begin{proof} Part (a) follows from Clifford theory.
-By construction $\Pi\inv _{\wt X}(\Pi_{\wt X}(\phi))$ is an $\wt X$-orbit and contains $|A:A_\phi|$ characters.
+Note that in (b) above the disjoint union is between subsets of $\Irr(X)$ that have non-trivial intersection since the trivial character belongs to all. \begin{proof} Part (a) is clear from the fact that $\Pi\inv _{\wt X}(\Pi_{\wt X}(\phi))$ is an $\wt X$-orbit.